darkbitio/mkit/README.md

 1. Clone this repository to your Linux / macOS / WSL2 system.
 2. See the [section](#building-the-docker-image-manually) on building the image manually, if desired.
-3. Ensure you have the permissions to `get/list/describe` your cluster via the native APIs and you have `cluster-admin` or the `view` `ClusterRole` bound to your current account.
+3. Ensure you have the permissions to `get/list/describe` your cluster via the native APIs and you have Kubernetes `cluster-admin` or the `view` `ClusterRole` bound to your current account.
 4. Run the tool for your use case:

 **AKS**